Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 I work full-time in a children’s hospital and hence this website will be catered towards the parents of the children, and possibly the children themselves if they so wished, attending the hospital for a scan.
 Hence, I aim that this website (layout, content) is designed in a way that a child could understand, but still possess credibility and instills trust in parents that the information they are reading is accurate and dependable.

+Project Goals:
+- Create a resource that explains radiation and its use in hospital in a very simple and visually appealing format
+- This website should include colorful images and simple definitions, should not overwhelm the user with information
+- Important information such as radiation dose risk information should be able to be navigated to directly from the home page

+Target audience:
+- Parents of children attending the hospital for a scan
+- The children having the scan if they so wished
+- Anyone interested in a brief understanding of radiation and its use in hospitals

+Project Demands:
+- Factual, digestible content
+- Detailed explantions when necessary for example in FAQ section
+- Clear layout and design
+- Multiple navigation elements

+Project Expectataions:
+- A MVP within the time-frame and skill-level of developer which meets the goals and demands listed above

 ## Table of Contents
 ___